Yi-ellen/WCSGNet/README.md

   > scRNA-seq_datasets: Preprocessed scRNA-seq datasets generated using the `.ipynb` files located in the `src/DataProcessing` directory.
   >
-  > network:   Gene interaction files stored in TSV format.
-Each file contains two columns representing gene pairs, where the genes are identified using Entrez Gene IDs.

 * 5fold_data

   > Store the data generated during the processing of each scRNA-seq dataset.
-This includes the five-fold splits of the dataset, the Entrez Gene IDs of genes, the filtered list of highly variable genes, the generated high-confidence interaction subnetworks, the indices obtained from up-sampling thetraining set, and the WCSNs (Weighted Cell Similarity Networks) generated for each fold of the training and testing sets.
+This includes the five-fold splits of the dataset, the filtered list of highly variable genes, the indices obtained from up-sampling thetraining set, and the WCSNs generated for each fold of the training and testing sets.

 #### 2.4 result